dairycultist/natsucraft/README.md

 Some tweaks that just make the game a little better.

-- Leaves now drop saplings (and sticks) twice as often.
+- Leaves now drop saplings (and sticks) twice as often
+- Crafting tables are now quickly mined with an axe